Appointments Available – Call Today (785) 228 0500

 How to Spend Your Time

-Do Not: Plan to exercise, go to work or school, or do any housework or homework immediately post operatively.
+Do NOT: Plan to exercise, go to work or school, or do any housework or homework immediately post operatively.

 Do: Relax, rent some movies, and rest on the couch.
 Feel free to sleep the day away.